-Table 1.2 The measured molecular surface coverages for various Si(111) surfaces, as measured by XPS or electrochemistry (EC)
+Table 5.2.
+The molecular surface coverages for various Si(111) surfaces, as measured by XPS or electrochemistry (EC).

 Surfaces Coverage (%)

 H-C≡C-[Si(111)] 97 ± 5 (XPS)

 1s - benzoquinone 6.7 ± 0.3 (EC)

-3s - ferrocene 0.5 (EC)
+3 s - ferrocene 0.5 (EC)

-The 97% coverage of the H-C=C-[Si(111)] surface is consistent with the Si 2p XPS in Figure 1.1 (and other studies41) that indicated little surface-bound SiO_x.
-The acetylene carbons are sp-hybridized, implying a perpendicular attachment to the Si(111) surface.
-The atomic radius for C is smaller than that for Si (0.70 Å vs 1.10 Å), and there is a 3.8 Å spacing between atop sites on Si(111).
-These values support the notion that a 100% passivation of Si(111) surfaces can be achieved using the approach we described here.

-The coverage of the electroactive benzoquinone 1 on Si(111) to form 1s was calculated to be ~ 7% of all available Si(111) atop sites.
-We previously reported on electrochemically activating Si(111) and Si(100) surfaces through the use of protected hydroquinones that were attached to H-terminated Si surfaces via UV activation.17 For those molecules, coverages of up to 23% were achievable on Si(111), although bulkier protection groups on the hydroquinone led to slightly reduced surface coverages, implying steric interactions played at least some role in limiting coverage.
+Additional support for 100% acetylenylation of Si(111) comes from the ATR-FTIR measurements of H-[Si(111)] and H-C=C-[Si(111)] (Figure 5.4; black and grey traces, respectively).
+Whereas XPS allows analysis of the elemental composition of surfaces, infrared spectroscopy (IR) gives information about the types of chemical functionality on a surface.
+The spectra shown in Figure 5.4 are expanded to highlight the region containing the signature Si-H (2083 cm^{-1}) stretching frequency that is observed for the H-[Si(111)].
+The Si-H stretch is strong and sharp, indicating that the surface sites are passivated with one hydrogen atom per atop site.
+This is expected for a H-[Si(111)] freshly prepared by an NH4F(aq) etch.61 For H-C=C-[Si(111)], the 2083 cm-1 vibration has quantitatively disappeared, again consistent with 100% acetylenylation and with other work.43 A weak C=C stretch might be expected in this region (2120 to 2175 cm^{-1}), ^{43,49} although we have not observed it.
+When H-[Si(111)] is ethylated through a similar chlorination/alkylation procedure, the coverage of ethyl groups on the atop sites of the Si(111) surface is reduced by steric interactions to approximately 80%.40 Following the Grignard alkylation of Si(111), no Cl is detected on the surface,33 and FTIR data indicates that the remaining Si(111) atop sites are hydrogenated.62 For the ethylated surface, the 2083 cm-1 feature is broadened, shifted (to 2070 cm-1) and reduced in intensity to 14% of that observed for the H-[Si(111)] surface.62 hydroquinones that were attached to H-terminated Si surfaces via UV activation.17 For those molecules, coverages of up to 23% were achievable on Si(111), although bulkier protection groups on the hydroquinone led to slightly reduced surface coverages, implying steric interactions played at least some role in limiting coverage.
 It is likely that steric interactions play a dominating role in determining the efficiency of the click reaction to form 1s.
-While the acetylene footprint may be approximated by the van der Waals radius of the carbon atom, the triazole ring formed upon the click reaction will obviously be much larger.
+While the acetylene footprint may be approximated by the van der Waals radius of the carbon atom, the 1,2,3-triazole ring formed upon the click reaction will obviously be much larger.
 In fact, it is possible that the click chemistry is only effective at the step edges of the Si(111) surface.
-We have extensively characterized various Si(111) surfaces that have been alkylated using the two-step chlorination/alkylation chemistry using high-resolution Scanning Tunneling Microscopy (STM).
-For both methylated^{31,36} and ethylated37 Si(111), we find that about 10% of the Si surface atoms lie This arises from etch pits that are apparently formed during the at step edges. chlorination step57, implying that the H-C=C-[Si(111)] surface likely has a similar morphology.
+We have extensively characterized various alkylated using Si(111) surfaces that have been the two-step chlorination/alkylation chemistry using high-resolution Scanning Tunneling Microscopy (STM).
+For both methylated^{34,39} and ethylated40 Si(111), we find that about 10% of the Si surface atoms lie at step edges.
+This arises from etch pits that are apparently formed during the chlorination step, implying that the H-C \equiv C-[Si(111)] surface likely shares a similar morphology.
 In that case, acetylene groups located at step edges would not have the steric constraints that would limit the formation of the triazole ring.
 It is interesting that the 7% coverage of 2s is similar to the number of Si atop sites that would reside at step edges.
+We are currently investigating the H-C=C-[Si(111)] and 1s surfaces using high-resolution STM to test this hypothesis.